Pudd1ng/UC4-Automic-AE-CLI-Binary-Repository/README.md

 		* UTIL_EnvironmentAudit.jar: Extract Environment Wide Usage Report (ex: number of clients defined, etc.)
 		* AGENTS_Management.jar: Manage Agents from Client 0 (assign to other clients, delete, etc.) (ex: allow all clients to use Agent WIN01 for Execution)

-## CONFIGURATION Files:

-	connection.config: contains connection parameters.
-This file is used by all binaries.
-All the parameters specified in it can be overriden when using any of the binaries. use -help flag to review override parameters.